moyu-ENV/moyu-ENV.github.io/README.md

 # Research Interests
-I study coastal ecosystems as natural solutions for mitigating climate risks and supporting adaptation, even as these ecosystems themselves face significant climate change stresses.
-My work focuses on developing advanced Earth and data science techniques to analyze ecosystem dynamics and functions on a global scale.
+Coastal ecosystems play a crucial role in mitigating and adapting to climate risks, but the ecosystems themselves are also highly vulnerable to climate change.
+My current work focuses on the resilience of global mangrove ecosystems to storm disturbances and the implications for the vital services they provide, such as storm protection.
+I am also passionate about advancing Earth and data science methodologies to better understand and analyze ecosystem dynamics and functions on a global scale.

 ---